joestubbs/coe379L-sp25/docs/unit02/ensemble_and_boosting.rst

    >>> X = data.drop('SeriousDlqin2yrs', axis=1)
    >>> y = data['SeriousDlqin2yrs']

+Train-test split:

 .. code-block:: python3

    >>> X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.3, stratify=y, random_state=1)

+**The AdaBoostClassifier**.
+We'll use the ``AdaBoostClassifier`` class from the ``sklearn.ensemble`` module.
+Recall that the AdaBoost algorithm attempts to learn a strong learner model from a set of weak learners.
+The ``AdaBoostClassifier`` class is parameterized by the type of base classifier we want to use.

+Thw ``AdaBoostClassifier`` constructor takes as an argument, called ``estimator``, for the type of base classifier to use.
+It then trains the strong learner using additional copies of this base estimator class.
+We'll use ``DecisionTreeClassifier`` as the base class.
+It is a common technique to use trees with small depth (e.g., a depth of 1) for the weak learners and is sometimes referred to as a "tree stump".

+There are hyperparameters associated with the ``AdaBoostClassifier``, including:

+* ``n_estimators``: The number of weak learners to train
+* ``learning_rate``: The weight applied to each weak learner at each boosting iteration.

-In the code below, we create a parameter grid search space that includes the learning rate and the number of estimators --- in this case, the number of decision trees. with this size of search space, the call to ``fit()`` will take around 1 minute.
+In the code below, we create a parameter grid search space that includes the learning rate and the number of estimators --- in this case, the number of decision trees.
+With this size of search space, the call to ``fit()`` will take around 1 minute.
 (Note the use of ``n_jobs`` in the ``GridSearchCV`` constructor.)

 .. code-block:: python3